-B) DISPOSAL OF A SUBSIDIARY IN BELGIUM
+F) DISPOSAL OF A SUBSIDIARY IN BELGIUM

 In 2020, SNC-Lavalin completed the sale of its ownership interest of 100% in SNC-Lavalin SA (Belgium) in exchange for a total consideration of \$nil.
-On the date of disposal, SNC-Lavalin SA held \$7.5 million in cash and cash equivalents, which amount was effectively transferred to the acquirer on closing as per of the terms of the sale agreement.
+On the date of disposal, SNC-Lavalin SA held \$7.5 million in cash and cash equivalents, which amount was effectively transferred to the acquirer on closing as per the terms of the sale agreement.
 The loss on disposal of SNC-Lavalin's ownership interest in SNC-Lavalin SA amounted to \$7.5 million before and after income taxes and is included in "Loss on disposals of PS&PM businesses" in the Company's consolidated income statement.

-C) CASH OUTFLOW ON DISPOSALS OF PS&PM BUSINESSES
+G) PRESENTATION OF DISPOSALS OF PS&PM BUSINESSES IN THE STATEMENT OF CASH FLOWS